saucelabs/sauce-docs/docs/error-reporting/platform-integrations/plcrash-reporter.md

 After integrating PLCrashReporter into your application, it can generate crash reports.
 These crash reports can be uploaded to Backtrace, which provides a central location for developers to triage, prioritize and debug crashes in production and development environments.

-This article will discuss how to integrate and send PLCrashReports to Backtrace.
+This article discusses how to integrate and send PLCrashReports to Backtrace.

 ## What You'll Need